Important Guidelines to Follow When Purchasing a Home

 I had no comprehension of what stress was – until I bought a house.
 When I bought my first house I was not in real estate at the time and I found the process to be both exciting and overwhelming.
 The stress happened as a result of lack of understanding of the home buying process and a lack of communication between myself and my REALTOR.
 The following is a step by step guide in what to expect on your journey towards the purchase of your home!

 Your Dream Home: The first step in buying a home is for your REALTOR to know the basics of your wants and needs.
 This is the qualifying process.
-How many bedrooms and baths and what location and price range are a few of the questions you should ponder in preparation for your home buying journey.
+How many bedrooms and bathrooms do you need?
+What location are you looking for?
+What is your price range?
+These are a few of the questions you should ponder in preparation for your home buying journey.
 A good agent will ask you these questions plus others to better pinpoint your true needs and to show you the most appropriate homes.
 The qualifying process saves you time and frustration by limiting the homes you see to those most appropriate for your needs.
-It's also a dynamic process in that once you get out to see these homes your opinion of what's most important may change.
-That's normal and an understanding REALTOR will make the adjustments as they occur.
+It’s also a dynamic process in that once you get out to see these homes your opinion of what’s most important may change.
+That’s normal and an understanding REALTOR will make the adjustments as they occur.

 The Money Factor: You finally find your dream home and are ready to place your offer only to find out there is an offer coming from another buyer.
 Cases such as this are quite common with nice homes that are priced right.
 Other than offering thousands more than the asking price how do you make sure your offer is the one that gets accepted?